abhisheku1/azure-powershell/src/MachineLearningServices/docs/Update-AzMlWorkspace.md

 ```

 ### -IdentityUserAssigned
-Dictionary of the user assigned identities, key is ARM resource ID of the UAI.
+The set of user assigned identities associated with the resource.
+The userAssignedIdentities dictionary keys will be ARM resource ids in the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{identityName}.
+The dictionary values can be empty objects ({}) in requests.

 ```yaml
 Type: System.Collections.Hashtable